 Don’t miss: Squeeze, The Divine Comedy, Billy Bragg, Paloma Faith, De La Soul, Corinne Bailey Rae and more…

 Entry fees: Adult day ticket from £44, weekend ticket from £75 (disabled adult tickets same price but includes 1 adult carer)/child 12-16 day ticket from £15, weekend from £20/child 5-12 day ticket from £7.50, weekend from £10 (limited tickets); under 5s FREE but ticket required

 Dates and times: 12pm-10.30pm (Sat) & 12pm-10pm (Sun); Sep 8-9, 2018

 Festivals We Have Loved and Lost

 Lovely sounding festival created by the team behind Wilderness Festival.
-On a break for 2016.
+On break since 2016.

-We also loved: Ben & Jerry’s Sundae in the Park; London Green Fair; Big Chill Festival
+We also loved: Ben & Jerry’s Sundae in the Park; London Green Fair; Big Chill Festival; Lollibop Festival

 More Family Friendly Festivals in London and UK